traveltech/form-validator/README.md

 </div>

 ```
-this form can then be handled via javascript as follows.
+This form can then be handled via javascript as follows.

 ```javascript
 const form = document.querySelector('#my-form')